-This project started life as a derelict courtyard of traditional stone barns.
-The centre was covered by a large asbestos and metal barn, which was removed to give the barns back their original format.
-Cement render was stripped and the stonework restored, with new roofs over the carefully restored timber trusses creating three delightful homes around the courtyard.
+The project came to us as a derelict courtyard of traditional stone barns.
+The central courtyard was covered by a large modern asbestos metal framed barn, which was carefully removed to give the buildings back their original courtyard frontage.
+Layers of cement render had to be stripped off the stone and the stonework faithfully restored, with new slate roofs over the restored timber trusses creating three delightful homes around the old farm courtyard.

-All three barns share a ground source heat pump, inserted vertically into the courtyard using boreholes to provide renewable heat to the project.
-This is combined with underfloor heating throughout all the barns to provide a very comfortable internal environment.
-With the addition of new solar panels, the running costs of these three homes is very low for this type of historic conversion project.
+All three barns share a large borehole ground source heat pump, inserted vertically into the courtyard using 50m deep drill holes to provide renewable heat to the entire project.
+This is combined with underfloor heating and high levels of insulation combined with high performance glazing throughout all the barns to provide a very comfortable internal environment.
+With the addition of new solar panels, the running costs of these three barn homes is very low for this type of historic conversion project.

-The open fronted nature of the East and West barns required modern intervention that would sit comfortably in this setting.
-We used a charred larch cladding to wrap both barns, and extended the detail over the glazing, retaining the solidity and simplicity of the traditional agricultural aesthetic, and the large format barn openings, while providing expansive glazing and countryside views.
+The open fronted nature of the East and West barns required modern intervention that would sit comfortably in this agricultural setting.
+We used a charred larch cladding to enclose both barns, and extended the batten detail over parts of the glazing where more privacy or shade was wanted.
+The detail helps retain the solidity and simplicity of the traditional agricultural aesthetic, whilst maintaining the large format barn openings and providing expansive glazing and views.

 Stone Barn Conversion